 Transition out of Activity

-Students start as a full class for the brainstorm and directions (audience style at the rug or their desks).
+Students start as a full class for the brainstorm and directions (audience-style at the rug or their desks).
 Do the activity in small groups (moving around the space).
-Share out and reflection happens back as a full class.
+Sharing and reflection happen back as a full class.

-- Use cameras (phone cameras or otherwise) to photography or paper and pencils to sketch.
+- Use cameras (phone cameras or otherwise) to photograph or paper and pencils to sketch.
 Have adaptive handles available for tools like pencils.

 - Adjust the list of categories according to students’ interest or topics related to the workshop or residency.